venkyTej/sampleshoping/README.md

 ﻿# sampleshoping
- https://venkytej.github.io/sampleshoping/ this is for sample shoping page
+ click this[link](https://venkytej.github.io/sampleshoping/ )this is for sample shoping page